Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 #### Define custom serial names for subclasses

 By default, Kotlin serialization uses the fully qualified class name as the type discriminator property value for polymorphic subclasses.
+This value can change if you refactor the class.

 You can [customize their serial names](serialization-customization-options.md#customize-serial-names) with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.

-> You must use a unique `@SerialName` for each serializable class in a polymorphic hierarchy.
-Otherwise, an `IllegalStateException` is thrown.
+> Each serializable class must have a unique`@SerialName`.
+Don't reuse the same name for different classes, even across separate polymorphic hierarchies.
+> Otherwise, encoding or decoding functions throw an `IllegalStateException`.
 >
 {style="warning"}